This garlic bread is so good that it’s easy to eat it in place of eating dinner by mistake; for whatever reason, it is highly addictive.

 - 1/4 cup finely grated Parmesan, Asiago, Romano or Cotija cheese

-- 2-3 cloves fresh garlic, finely minced or pressed
+- 2-3 cloves fresh garlic, finely minced, pressed, or grated on a microplane

 - Kosher salt to taste, probably about a tablespoon